Miced/P-SpaceCalendar/README.md

 3) Uncompress Google API PHP Client under 'sites/all/libraries/'.

-4) Merge 'touch' folder with 'sites/all/themes/touch'.

-5) Enable 'CalendarVis' module from Drupal's modules menu.
+4) Enable 'CalendarVis' module from Drupal's modules menu.
 Make sure PHP Filter is enabled.

-6) Visit the module's configuration page and set the Google Calendar's parameters.
+5) Visit the module's configuration page and set the Google Calendar's parameters.

-7) Go to the page you want the calendar menus to appear, and call 'calendarEventHandler()' function.
+6) Go to the page you want the calendar menus to appear, and call 'calendarEventHandler()' function.